JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/superpowers/mutation_support.md

 ```

 Then assuming the AD system does its part to makes sure you are indeed given mutable values to mutate (i.e. those `@assert`ions are true) then all is well and this rule will make mutation correct.

+[^1]:
+    Further, it is hard to achieve this promise of allowing mutation to be supported without returning a structural tangent.
+    Except in the special case of where the struct is not mutable and has no nested fields that are mutable.